The Bountiful Sea | Fish processing and consumption in Mediterranean antiquity

 >>> Download the conference programme.

-1) registration for the entire academic and culinary programme (Wednesday 6 - Friday 8 September), and
+1) Registration for the complete academic and culinary programme (Wednesday 6 - Friday 8 September) - £100 / £72

-2) registration for the Roman fish dinner only (Wednesday 6 September).
+2) Registration for the opening evening events only (Wednesday 6 September) - £72

 All are welcome, and we hope these flexible options promote attendance by a diverse range of academics, specialists, and general enthusiasts who might not otherwise be able to join us for the complete 3-day programme.